fineworld/DeathMatch-Gamemode-/README.md

-# DeathMatch-Gamemode-
+# BasicGamemode
-Created my myami and daranix
+Created by Myami and Daranix